clidev/spike.x/README.md

 # Sense.
 React.
 Visualize.
 Building a set of base components on top of [Vert.x](http://vertx.io/vertx2) for resource-aware applications.
-Spike.x provides components for monitoring of resources, for filtering and streaming of data, for loading and saving of versioned resources.
+Spike.x provides components for monitoring of resources, for filtering and streaming of data, for loading and saving of versioned files and for many other use cases.

 Spike.x can be used out-of-the-box for the following use cases:
 * Filtering, streaming and analysis of events::